 The European Communications Office (ECO) is the permanent Secretariat of the European Conference of Postal and Telecommunications Administrations (CEPT), an organisation where policy makers and regulators from 48 countries across Europe collaborate to harmonise telecommunication, radio spectrum and postal regulations.

 The ECO is governed by a Council, consisting of representatives of the 35 countries contributing to the financing of the ECO.
-The countries are listed below and shown on the map.
+The countries are listed at the bottom of this page and shown on the map.

 13th ECO Council meeting (ECO, Copenhagen, 16-17 December 2015)